Protein for men – how much of a good thing is too much?

 B12

 In the standard North American diet, it's really lacking in the foods we eat.
 It impacts mental health, and it's important to find ways to add it to your diet.
+[B12-rich foods include shellfish, liver, fish, fortified soy products such as tofu and soy milk, red meat and cheese.]

 Cold-water fish